LI7XI/AudioAnalyzerDocs/docs/usage-examples/loudness.md

 Unit-Main=Channels FL, R | Handlers Loudness | Filter like-a
 ```

-Now lets make the child measures use these channels.<br/>
+Now let's make the child measures use these channels.<br/>
 To do that, simply change `Channel` option in child measure to the target channel, like so:

 ```ini